YangletLiu/Tensor_Layer_Neural_Networks/readme.md

 ***

 ## Experiments
-I have trained the four types network and compared the results on MNIST and CIFAR-10.Besides,the simple autoencoder and convolutional neuralnetwork testing results are also included on the bottom.
+We have trained four types of networks and compared the results on MNIST and CIFAR-10.

+Besides,the simple autoencoder and convolutional neuralnetwork testing results are also included on the bottom.
 ***
-### Experiments conducted on MNIST(2020-06-05)
+### Experiments on MNIST

 ![](https://github.com/hust512/Homomorphic_CP_Tensor_Dcomposition/raw/master/MNIST_loss.png)